bionumpy/bionumpy/docs/_sources/source/reading_files.rst.txt

 If you have a large file, and don't want to read all of it, you can read a single chunk.
 This can be useful if you only want to get to know your data or perform an analysis on a small subset of your data:

     >>> file = bnp.open("example_data/reads.fq")
-    >>> chunk = file.read_chunk(chunk_size=10000000)
+    >>> chunk = file.read_chunk(min_chunk_size=10000000)

-Here `chunk_size` is the number of bytes to read.
+Here `min_chunk_size` is the number of bytes to read.
 If the file is small enough, you may get the whole file by setting chunk size to a big number, but if you want to make sure you read the whole file as one single cunk you should choose method 1 instead.

 Method 3: Reading whole file as a stream of chunks